D. J. Fontana

 Dominic Joseph Fontana (March 15, 1931 – June 13, 2018) was an American musician best known as the drummer for Elvis Presley for 14 years.
 In 1955, he was hired to play drums for Presley, which marked the beginning of a 15-year relationship.
-He played on over 460 RCA cuts with Elvis.
+He played on over 460 RCA recordings with Elvis.

 Career

 After serving in Korea with the U.S. Army, Fontana (nicknamed "D.J.") was employed by the Louisiana Hayride to be an in-house drummer on its Saturday night radio broadcast.

-Fontana joined a band (originally assembled by Sam Phillips) that was without a drummer.
-The band included Scotty Moore (lead guitar), Bill Black (bass), and Elvis Presley (rhythm guitar).
-They called themselves The Blue Moon Boys.
+Fontana joined a band (originally assembled by Sam Phillips) that was without a drummer and included Scotty Moore (lead guitar), Bill Black (bass), and Elvis Presley (rhythm guitar).
+They called themselves the Blue Moon Boys.
 This became the band that would perform and record the vast majority of Presley's hits of the 1950s.

-Along with the occasional piano and backing vocals from the Jordanaires, The Blue Moon Boys played on several Elvis hits, including "Heartbreak Hotel", "Hound Dog", "Don't Be Cruel", and "Jailhouse Rock".
+Along with the occasional piano and backing vocals from the Jordanaires, the Blue Moon Boys played on several Elvis hits, including "Heartbreak Hotel", "Hound Dog", "Don't Be Cruel", and "Jailhouse Rock".
 The band toured extensively.
 Throughout 1956 and 1957, the band had several television appearances, which included The Ed Sullivan Show.
-The band broke up in 1958 and Black never played with Fontana or Presley again afterward.
-He died in 1965.
+The band broke up in 1958.

-Although the band had officially broken up, Fontana and Elvis still regularly played and recorded together throughout the 1960s.
-Moore would sometimes join them.
-In 1968, Fontana performed on the NBC television special, often referred to as Elvis' 'Comeback' Special.
-Fontana played with Elvis for 14 years.
+Although the band had officially broken up, Fontana, Moore, and Elvis still regularly played and recorded together throughout the 1960s.
+In 1968, Fontana performed on the NBC television special, often referred to as Elvis' Comeback Special.
+Fontana played with Elvis for 13 years, from 1955 to 1968.

 Stan Lynch said of Fontana: "Armed with accuracy, power, swing, dynamics, great time and — the biggest compliment of all — simplicity whenever it was best, D.J. rocked the greatest singer and the greatest songs ... ever.
 He did it year after year, record after classic record.
-In a world of one trick ponies and lucky "Rock Stars," D.J. is the real deal."
+In a world of one trick ponies and lucky 'Rock Stars,' D.J. is the real deal."

-Moore and Fontana also performed together without Presley, including a 2001 recording of "That's All Right (Mama)" with Paul McCartney.
+Moore and Fontana also performed together without Presley, including a 2001 recording with Paul McCartney of "That's All Right (Mama)".